jaivardhanbhati/aws-icon-uploader/README.md

 ## Basic Configuration

-You need to set up your AWS security credentials before the sample code is able to connect to AWS.
-You can do this by creating a file named "credentials" at ~/.aws/ (C:\Users\USER_NAME\.aws\ for Windows users) and saving the following lines in the file:
+You need to set up your AWS security credentials in config.json to be able to connect to your S3 instance on AWS.

     [default]
     aws_access_key_id = <your access key id>
     aws_secret_access_key = <your secret key>
+    aws_s3_bucket_region = <eg. us-east , us-west>

 See the [Security Credentials](http://aws.amazon.com/security-credentials) page.
-It's also possible to configure your credentials via a configuration file or directly in source.
 See the AWS SDK for Node.js [Developer Guide](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html) for more information.

 ## Running the S3 sample

-This sample application connects to Amazon's [Simple Storage Service (S3)](http://aws.amazon.com/s3), creates a bucket, and uploads a file to that bucket.
-The script will automatically create the file to upload.
+This sample service connects to Amazon's [Simple Storage Service (S3)](http://aws.amazon.com/s3) using the credentials, given under config.json .The script will automatically :
+- create a S3 bucket under default name if no servicename is provided else will create a bucketname with your servicename,
+- uploads the file to that S3 bucket.

 All you need to do is run it:

-    node sample.js
+    node app.js --file[required] --servicename[optional]

 The S3 documentation has a good overview of the [restrictions for bucket names](http://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) for when you start making your own buckets.